 Once the pie has completely cooled, wrap it with three to four layers of plastic wrap.
 Ensure that the plastic wrap is sealed over the top of the pie.

 Then, wrap your pie in aluminum foil.
 It can then keep in the freezer for up to one month.
-When you’re ready to eat it, thaw it in the fridge overnight.
+Thaw it in the fridge overnight when you’re ready to eat it.

-If you have an airtight container, you can wrap the pie once, then store it in an airtight container and freeze.
+If you have an airtight container, you can wrap the pie once, then store it in an airtight container and freeze it.

 Frequently Asked Qestions